sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

   * 2012W - Recommended by an intern.
 It's feels very home-y and undoubtedly a great place to meet technical folks and entrepreneurs.

+* If you would rather live in a more student-populated area, Berkeley is recommended.
+The commute to the downtown area is 15-20 min, but is worth it if you want to meet people your age.

 ### Food
 * Hipsters just drink tea.
+* If you are looking for cheap, delicious meals, head over to Chinatown.
+Big boxes of dim sum for ~$4, bubble tea is only ~$2 (they call it boba)

 <section id="Area-BayArea" />
 ### Bay Area